-This program is designed for full-time students taking 25 lessons per week and is also offered to part-time students taking 16 lessons per week.
-The program focuses on topics of student interest and is held Monday through Friday, one lesson a day.
+This program focuses on topics of student interest and is held Monday through Friday, one lesson a day (5 lessons/week).
 Options topic classes vary from student interests such as Hawaii, Grammar or Pronunciation Booster, English for Tourism, and Test Preparation Programs (IELTS®, Pearson Test of English Academic, TOEIC®, and TOEFL®).
+This program can also be taken with other programs such as GEP depending on the student's type of visa.